WICG/local-font-access/README.md

 ### Privacy and Security Considerations

 * The `local-fonts` permission appears to provide a highly fingerprintable surface.
 However, UAs are free to return anything they like.
 For example, the Tor Browser or Brave may choose to only provide a set of default fonts built into the browser.
+Similarly, UAs are not required to provide table data exactly as it appears on disk.
+Chrome, e.g., will only provide access to table data after sanitization via [OTS](https://github.com/khaledhosny/ots) and will fail to reflect certain tables entirely.

 * Some users (mostly in big organizations) have custom web fonts installed.
 Listing these could provide highly identifying information about the user's company.